ai-in-pm/Adam-2.0-AI-PM-Co-Pilot/README.md

    You can install them using pip: (pygame, flask, ollama, dotenv, python-dotenv, openai).

-   You can run to code in your CLI:
+   You can run the code in your CLI:

    ```
    pip install -r requirements.txt